 Market Review: Open

-The AEMC has published a draft report that proposes a draft package of law and rule changes to update the regulatory frameworks for embedded networks.
+On 31 January 2019 the AEMC published a draft report that proposes a draft package of law and rule changes to update the regulatory frameworks for embedded networks.
 If implemented, the draft proposal will result in better protections and access to more competitive retail offers for consumers in embedded networks.

-Implementing these recommendations will require a package of law and rule changes, which is the focus of this current review.
-The draft recommendations in this review will give customers in embedded networks:
+The draft recommendations in this review would give customers in embedded networks:

 - improved consumer protections in areas such as disconnections, billing information, payment options and notification of planned outages